 The National Petroleum Reserve – Alaska – or Reserve – is the largest single unit of public lands in the nation, spanning nearly 23 million acres across the western North Slope of Alaska.

 The Reserve includes some of our nation’s most vital natural resources – millions of acres of wilderness-quality lands with critical habitat for migratory birds, brown bears, caribou, threatened polar bears, walrus, endangered beluga whales and more.
 The Alaska Native communities that live along the Reserve have maintained a subsistence lifestyle for thousands of years based on the Reserve’s living resources.

-Birds from all four flyways in North America, plus several international flyways, stream to the Reserve for the frenzy of raising chicks in the Arctic’s 24-hour daylight.
+Birds from all four flyways in North America, plus several international flyways, migrate to the Reserve every year to raise their young.
 Tundra Swans from the Atlantic Flyway, white-fronted geese from the Mississippi Flyway, pintails from the Central Flyway, and brant from the Pacific Flyway converge on this summer destination, just to name a few.
-Shorebirds from as far away as Hawaii and even New Zealand also wend their way north to the Reserve.
+Even shorebirds from as far away as Hawaii and New Zealand find their way north to the Reserve.

-Five areas of exceptional wildlife value have been are set aside for protection within the Reserve.
-Learn more with the map above, and be sure to click through from the popups to get more detailed information about each special place.
+Five Special Areas of exceptional wildlife value have been are set aside for protection within the Reserve.
+Learn more with the map above, and be sure to click through from the pop-ups to get more detailed information about each special place.